1/35 scale ship model USN DDG

 JULY 2025:

 Frankenbench was resurrected, retooled and repurposed with a bolted-on fabulously lightweight level and rigid extension ladder that gave one up for team and is now missing the top 12 foot section.
+By the way, if you're looking at this on your phone.. it looks better on a bigger screen.

 You've seen those little plywood laser cut decoration contraptions things, made out of hobby plywood?
 Yeah, that wood is sold in handy 12" x 12" square sheets, 3 mm thick.
 Absolutely perfect for building a boat like this.
-Cuttable with cheap disposable utility knives.
+Cuttable by hand with cheap disposable utility knives.
 I wound up using 13 dozen of the wood square sheets and two dozen of the knives.
 And five quarts of wood glue.

-Do you need a huge workbench to build a ship?
+Does one need a huge workbench to build a ship?
 No, not really.

 I only had to use the garage floor a couple of times.